FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/fname.md

 to each operating system.
 Refer to the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> *Operations Guide* corresponding to your OS.

-    PeSIT E CFT/CFT

-    The &FUNIT, &FUNITC, &FPATH, &FROOT and
-     &FSUF variables are used so that the FNAME parameter gives the full "path" pointing to the file to be written.

 Specific case using &NFNAME symbolic variable